sirredbeard/awesome-wsl/README.md

 - [extraterm](https://github.com/sedwards2009/extraterm) - Open source project to build a terminal emulator and expand it with new features to support modern workflows. ![github project][githublogo]
 - [Hyper](https://hyper.is/) - A terminal built on web technologies. ![github project][githublogo]
 - [Terminator](https://medium.com/@bhupathy/install-terminator-on-windows-with-wsl-2826591d2156) - Feature-rich tabbed terminal.
 Requires X server.
+- [Alacritty](https://github.com/alacritty/alacritty) - A terminal emulator with focus on performance and simplicity.

 #### For Managing WSL Installations